-When it comes to promoting your race there is one simple truth: there is no single “best” way that gets the job done.
+Let’s face it: When it comes to promoting a race there are no magic bullets and no “best” ways to get the job done.

 There are several different ways you can use Facebook to promote your race to potential participants across the entire journey from awareness to race registration.
 So let’s briefly look at each one separately.

 Organic marketing on Facebook consists of everything you can do to promote your race without having to pay for it.

 Unfortunately, the effectiveness of organic marketing on Facebook is on the decline.
 However, there are still things you can do to attract attention to your event: